munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

 This is similar to the original naïve implementation.
-The key changes are that we check to see if the node is dirty before calculating the world transform, and we store the result in a field instead of a local variable.
+The key changes are that we check to see if the node is dirty before calculating the world transform and we store the result in a field instead of a local variable.
 When the node is clean, we skip `combine()` completely and use the old but still correct `world_` value.